zextras/tech-doc/source/_includes/multiserver_install.rst

 ---------------

-After the installation has successfully completed, it is necessary to bootstrap the **LDAP node** as the first task, because you need to **LDAP bind password** to configure the other nodes as well.
+After the installation has successfully completed, it is necessary to bootstrap the **Directory-Server node** as the first task, because you need to **LDAP bind password** to configure the other nodes as well.
 Nonetheless, to save some time, you can start the bootstrap on the other nodes as well.

-Log in to the LDAP node and execute the command
+Log in to the Directory-Server node and execute the command

 .. code:: console